ku-sldg/protocol_ordering/src/chase_analysis/README.md

 # Virus checking analysis

-In this folder lives some examples related to virus checking measurements motivated by Paul Rowe's "Confining the Adversary" paper.
+This folder contains examples related to virus checking measurements presented in Paul Rowe's "Confining the Adversary" paper.
+With these protocols, we seek to use the CHASE model finder to determine protocol vulnerabilities in the context of an adversary.
+Ultimately, we aim to distinguish protocols that may be less advantageous to an adversary therefore "better" for a relying party/target.

 # To run